Watermelon, Mini Piccolo Hybrid

 - Thin to 2 or 3 strongest seedlings in each group when they are 1-2 inches high.

 - PLEASE NOTE: Seedless varieties do not produce pollen and therefore cannot pollinate themselves.
-A pollinator (seeded variety) is included to insure a good fruit harvest both seedless and the pollinator seed must be planted together.
+A pollinator (seeded variety) is included to insure a good fruit harvest.
+Both seedless and the pollinator seed must be planted together.
+The pollinator seed is the larger seed.

 How to Grow